Moderate Party: General Electoral League (1904–1938)

 The party was founded on 17 October 1904 in a restaurant called Runan in Stockholm.
 The intention was to start a campaign organization in support of the group of Conservatives which had emerged in the Riksdag.
 During the 19th century conservatives had organised themselves in the Riksdag but there was no party to support them.
 The Swedish right was also threatened by the rise of the Swedish Social Democratic Party (founded in 1889) and the Liberals (1902).
 The party was called the General Electoral League (Allmänna valmansförbundet).
+The founders of the party initially held a principled opposition to the concept of political parties, viewing political agitation as a source of national division and instability.
+However, the organization was established out of a perceived necessity among conservatives to counter the growing the influence of the Social Democrats and the radical left.

 Gustaf Fredrik Östberg, was the first chairman of the party.

 At first, the party was clearly nationalist and staunchly conservative.
 The importance of a strong defence was underlined and other societal institutions embraced by the party were the monarchy and the state of law.
-The party initially held ia protectionist view towards the economy; tariffs were widely supported as well as interventionist economical measures such as agricultural subsidies.
+The party initially held a protectionist view towards the economy; tariffs were widely supported as well as interventionist economical measures such as agricultural subsidies.
 In the defence policy crisis in 1914 (which overturned the parliamentary Liberal government), the party sided with King Gustaf V but stopped short of accepting a right-wing government by royal appointment, instead opting for an independent-conservative "war cabinet" under Hjalmar Hammarskjöld which was eventually overturned in favour of a Liberal-Social Democratic majority coalition government and thus the breakthrough of parliamentary rule, albeit reluctantly embraced by the right.

 An election poster from the party in 1914 stating that military defense comes first.